 Well, my answer is to read books.
 Perhaps it’s naïve of me, or presumptuous, but I humor myself by thinking that I’ve at least started to understand the Big Picture: where we came from as a species, how we got here, where we’re going, and how I fit into the whole thing.
 And the four score books I’ve listed below have helped me reach that understanding.

-All these books are nonfiction, and I’ve awarded each of them a review of at least @@@@ (4 out of 5), eliminating others I felt less positive about.
+All these books are nonfiction, and I’ve awarded each of them a review of at least ★★★★☆, eliminating a great many others I felt less positive about.
 I’m listing them below in topical sections, which I hope will make it easier for you to understand how they relate to one another.
-Within each section, these titles appear in alphabetical order by the authors’s last names.
+Within each section, these titles appear in alphabetical order by the authors’ last names.
 And each is followed by the title of my review, linked to its text on this site.

 Gaining a global perspective through Big History

 I know of no better way to begin reaching for the Big Picture than to delve into the emerging field of Big History.
 This interdisciplinary approach is less than 30 years old as I write.
 Using the tools of both the physical and the biological sciences as well as those of history and other social sciences, the practitioners of this ambitious field explore the broader context in which we live our lives.
 Their studies range from the Big Bang to the present.
 Properly speaking, many of the authors included here would not recognize being identified as Big Historians.
 They might even resent it.
 But I’m including their books because, unlike most history books that explore a single era, event, or place, they help illuminate the larger trends that have dominated the story of humankind.

 A Most Improbable Journey: A Big History of Our Planet and Ourselves, by Walter Alvarez—The unlikely story of life on Earth

 The Invention of Yesterday: A 50,000-Year History of Human Culture, Conflict, and Connection by Tamim Ansary—Understanding human history as an extraterrestrial might view it